johnsonr84/fullstack-online-store/README.md

 ## Description

 Full Stack Online Music Store - A rocking music store (Search, Sell, Add to Cart and Checkout) selling some of the hottest music gear around.
 The app is built with MongoDB, ExpressJS, ReactJS and NodeJs.
-The store feature several types of everyday items to purchase.
+This is a one stop shop for all your music needs 🤘

 [![github-follow](https://img.shields.io/github/followers/johnsonr84.svg?style=social&label=Follow&maxAge=2592000)](https://github.com/johnsonr84)
 [![project-languages-used](https://img.shields.io/github/languages/count/johnsonr84/threadz-n-treads?color=orange)](https://github.com/johnsonr84/fullstack-online-store)